augustine-tran/active_call/README.md

 Your child classes should inherit from `ActiveCall::Base`.

-Now you can start adding your own service object classes in your gem's `lib` folder.
+Now you can start adding your own service object classes in your gem's `lib` folder or your project's `app/services` folder.

 Each service object must define only one public method named `call`.